wargabasdat/Seleksi-2021-Tugas-1/README.md

 ## Reference
-There are some of the references that have been very useful in making this web scraping project
+These are some of the references that have been very useful in making this web scraping project

 [Python Tutorial: Web Scraping with BeautifulSoup and Requests](https://www.youtube.com/watch?v=ng2o98k983k)